mattsoen/cyber_sec/IaC/README.md

 This project is licensed under the MIT License.

+Documentation:

+Each file has an associated .md file outlining key details for reference.

 Files:

 gcp_network.tf - This provisions a GCP network and basic firewall rules.
 This is based on learnings from the Google Cloud Cybersecurity Professional course.